iric-soft/epcy/doc/predictive_capability_columns.rst

 * For each gene (or feature), remove samples with missing values.

-If you choose to remove samples with missing values, EPCY will return a *predictive_capability.xls* with two new columns, **sample_query** and **sample_ref**, to report for each gene (feature), the number of query and reference samples used (without missing values).
+If you choose to remove samples with missing values, EPCY will return a *predictive_capability.tsv* with two new columns, **sample_query** and **sample_ref**, to report for each gene (feature), the number of query and reference samples used (without missing values).